wasmCloud/wasmcloud.com/docs/deployment/security/policy.md

 If you want to add _**more**_ security to your cluster of wasmCloud hosts, then you can deploy a _policy service_.

-To make a policy service, you will need to create code that subscribes to a specific NATS topic (you can choose this topic by supplying it to the [host config](../../hosts/elixir/host-configure)).
+To make a policy service, you will need to create code that subscribes to a specific NATS topic (you can override this topic by supplying the relevant [host config](/docs/reference/host-config) option).

 Next, your code will need to respond to policy requests that take the following shape in JSON: